arnavgadre/Lab2b_esp_Arnav/README.md

 <br>

 We are using the GPIO pins to control our LEDs.
-We have intitialized the GPIO22 and GPIO23 pins using the 'gpio_init' and 'gpio_det_dir' functions.
-The user input is being read using the 'getchar_timeout_us(5000)', which returns a character from 'stdin' if available.
-When 'C' is pressed, the message "GREEN SHOULD BE ON" is printed on the Serial Output, and the Green LED lights up.
-When 'D' is pressed, the message "BLUE SHOULD BE ON" is printed on the Serial Output, and the Blue LED lights up.
-We drive the GPIO pins High and LOW using the 'gpio_put' functions.
+We have intitialized the `GPIO22` and `GPIO23` pins using the `gpio_init` and `gpio_det_dir` functions.
+The user input is being read using the `getchar_timeout_us(5000)`, which returns a character from `stdin` if available.
+When `C` is pressed, the message "GREEN SHOULD BE ON" is printed on the Serial Output, and the Green LED lights up.
+When `D` is pressed, the message "BLUE SHOULD BE ON" is printed on the Serial Output, and the Blue LED lights up.
+We drive the GPIO pins High and LOW using the `gpio_put` functions.

 This project can be extended to be used as a Password Authenticator in lockers, where you will be granted access whenever the right password is entered.